nauerster/developer-guides/code/JS.md

 var Person = {

   //properties
   firstName: "John",
   lastName: "Doe",
   age: 30,

 	// the method
   personsInfo: function(){
-        return this.firstName + " " + this.lastName + " is " + this.age + ".";
+    eturn this.firstName + " " + this.lastName + " is " + this.age + ".";
   }
 };

 var setPersonsInfo = Person.personsInfo();